rtabada/ProgrammingAssignment2/README.md

              get = get,
              setInverse = setInverse,
              getInverse = getInverse)
     }

-## function computes the inverse of the special "matrix" created by makeCacheMatrix
+# A function computes the inverse of the special "matrix" created by makeCacheMatrix

     cacheSolve <- function(x, ...) {
        ## Return a matrix that is the inverse of 'x'
        invMat <- x$getInverse()
        if(!is.null(invMat)){